Higher education system

-Higher education is the highest level of the Czech education system.
+Higher education forms the highest level of the Czech education system.
 Czech higher education dates back six hundred years.
-In 1348 Emperor Charles IV founded a university in Prague which is the oldest academic institution in Central Europe.
-It is now called Charles University.
+In 1348 Emperor Charles IV founded a university in Prague which is the oldest academic institution in the Central Europe.
+It is now called the Charles University.

 The central governing body for education is the Ministry of Education, Youth and Sports .
 The quality of higher education is fostered by the Accreditation Commission.
-Since 2001 the three cycle structure has strictly been implemented in higher education (i.e. Bachelor's, Master's and Doctoral study programmes).
+Since 2001 the three cycle structure has strictly been implemented in the higher education system (i.e. Bachelor's, Master's and Doctoral study programmes).

-For more detailed information about the higher education system in the Czech Republic go to Chapters on Higher Education of Eurypedia.
+For more detailed information go to the Chapters on Higher Education of Eurypedia.